 Fourth generation family growers, the Kautz family’s philosophy is that “quality wine grapes, a touch of artistry and patience create captivating elegant wines”.
 By practicing Sustainable Viticultural Winegrowing, we are reducing water use, building healthy soil, pest management and maintaining the surrounding wildlife habitat.
 Steve Millier, our Winemaker since 1989, understands each grape variety and how it develops during the growing season along with the effect that the soil and climate bring from both the Lodi and Sierra Foothills vineyards.
 The results are award winning, modern, fruit-flavored wines in Ironstone’s Classic range and intense full-bodied wines in our Reserve range.
 Distribution includes the United States as well as over 50 countries spread throughout Europe, Asia, North and South America.

-The next big step for Ironstone was the creation of a “homesite,” a winery and visitors center that would exemplify the Kautz family commitment to excellence, and provide an environment that would reach beyond the world of winemaking to include the support all of the cultural arts.
+The next big step for Ironstone was the creation of a “homesite,” a winery and visitors center that would exemplify the Kautz family commitment to excellence, and provide an environment that would reach beyond the world of winemaking to include the support of the cultural arts.

 Ironstone takes its name from the impossibly hard schist and limestone formations from which the winery’s foundation and companion caverns were blasted and drilled.
 In 1989, the Kautz family assembled a crew of professional miners to blast, pick and shovel their way through the solid limestone and schist rock hillside of Gail's family ranch in Murphys, California.